upsert/lutron-caseta-pro/ReadMe.md

 renaming entities IDs and other customization features in the front-end.

-## Configuration with Device Types
+## Configuration

-Additional configuration is provided to set the device types according to the Integration IDs in the JSON integration report:
+Additional configuration is provided:

 ```yaml
 # Example configuration.yaml entry with device types